 Construction of the new bridge was successfully completed in the fall of 2016 to provide adequate time for vegetation to grow back within the area disturbed by the project prior to all the additional traffic anticipated along this route in June 2017.

-The contract also included designing replacements for the CTH T bridge over the Rubicon River, scheduled for 2017 construction, and the CTH EE bridge over Mud Creek, scheduled for 2019 construction.
+The contract also included designing replacements for the CTH T bridge over Mud Creek, constructed in 2017, and the CTH EE bridge over the Rubicon River, scheduled for 2019 construction.
 Approach roadway segments totaling approximately 300 feet were designed for each bridge.
 Services include environmental documentation, survey, public involvement, and roadway and structure plans.
 Single-span concrete flat slab bridges were selected for each new structure.